List of Katy Perry records and achievements: Europe

-For the week dated June 9, 2017, Witness debuted at number one on the Top 100 Álbumes, becoming Perry's first and only number-one album in Spain.
-The singer obtained four more top-10 albums and three top-10 singles on the Top 100 Canciones.
+For the week dated June 9, 2017, Witness debuted at number one on the Top 100 Álbumes, becoming Perry's only number-one album in Spain.
+She obtained four more top-10 albums and three top-10 singles on the Top 100 Canciones.
 Her longest charting song, "Hot n Cold", spent 40 weeks on the charts despite peaking at number 13.
 According to Productores de Música de España (PROMUSICAE), "Roar" and "Dark Horse" are tied as Perry's most certified singles in the country, both receiving two-times Platinum certification.

 Global

+Record sales

 With over 151 million records sold worldwide, Perry is among the best-selling music artists of all time.
 According to The Daily Telegraph, she is 10th among female artists who have sold the most records worldwide.
-In October 2023, Perry was reported to be the best-selling female artist of Capitol Records.
+Multiple publications have reported that Perry is the best-selling female artist of Capitol Records.
+In 2015, Guinness World Records listed Perry, Lady Gaga, and Rihanna as the only female artists who have released three digital singles that have sold at least 10 million copies worldwide.